ayush-1306/ayush-1306/README.md

 ### Hi there,I am Ayush 👋

-I'm currently working as a graduation student.I am pursuing Bachelor of Technology in Computer Science and Engineering.My current field of learning is Data Science.
+I'm a graduation student.I am pursuing Bachelor of Technology in Computer Science and Engineering.My current field of learning is Data Science.
 My hobbies are playing badminton,programming,content creating and learning new stuff about technology.My aim is to be the best in whatever i do.

 ⚡ Fun fact: I love to eat food.😅🤭